 Other points to note: The amazing Quiver Trees.
 The local name is ‘Kokerboom’.
-Let’s just say that I will NEVER live down my english accent attempt at pronouncing that work to my husband!
+Let’s just say that I will NEVER live down my English accent attempt at pronouncing that word to my husband!
 Enough said!

 That evening we ended up at Ocean Basket in the Kalahari Mall for dinner.
 I wasn’t feeling so great, I genuinely think it was the heat.
 I don’t cope so well in excessive heat, and it was excessive!

 Check back soon for Day 2 and 3.

 Have you done this trip?
 What was your favourite part?

 Note: All photos are the property of MomOfTwoLittleGirls Blog.
 They may not be copied or used without prior authorisation!

 You can check out the second half of our trip over at Road Trip: Northern Cape (Days 2 and 3)

 Disclaimer: This post contains affiliate links.
 By purchasing products promoted or linked to in this post I will receive a commission provided they meet the relevant criteria.